JesusFernandez86/AgendaProject/README.md

 # Agenda Project

-The Agenda Project is a simple contact management application built to help users organize and manage their personal or professional contacts.
-It allows adding, editing, and deleting contact information, along with a user-friendly interface for quick access.
+The Agenda Project is a contact management application built using C#.
+It is designed to help users organize and manage their personal or professional contacts efficiently.

 ## Features

-- **Add Contacts:** Easily add new contacts with relevant details.
+- **Add Contacts:** Add new contacts with details like name, phone number, and email.
-- **Edit Contacts:** Modify existing contact information as needed.
+- **Edit Contacts:** Update existing contact information.
 - **Delete Contacts:** Remove contacts from the list.
-- **Search Contacts:** Quickly find a contact using the search functionality.
+- **Search Contacts:** Quickly find a contact using a search function.
-- **User-Friendly Interface:** Simple and intuitive design for easy navigation.
+- **User-Friendly Interface:** Clean and intuitive UI built with Windows Forms.

 ## Technologies Used

-- **Frontend:** HTML, CSS, and JavaScript
-- **Backend:** Node.js, Express
-- **Database:** SQLite (or any other database as configured)
-- **Templating Engine:** EJS (Embedded JavaScript Templates)
+- **Language:** C#
+- **Framework:** .NET Framework (or .NET Core if specified in the project)
+- **UI Library:** Windows Forms

 ## Installation and Setup